 The questions about structural integration deal with the success of the youth from different social and ethnic background in the educational and vocational system and assess their aspirations for their further educational and vocational career.

-- Social and ethnic background of the family (e.g. country of origin and occupation of the parents)
+- Social and ethnic background of the family (e.g., country of origin or parental occupational status)

 - Currently attended school type

 To get an insight in the cultural integration of the young people with and without an immigrant background, we measure skills and knowledge specific to the receiving, but also to the sending country.

 - Language skills in L1 and L2 (self assessed)

 To get an as precise picture as possible of the social integration, we will capture the integration in the school classes as well as friendship relations outside of schools.
 In addition, we will measure formal and informal contacts in different contexts.

 - Contact to groups of the own and other ethnic origin in different contexts (e.g., schools, clubs, neighborhood)